Skip to main content

 Here is an example of a notice to quit.

-A legal notice ends your tenancy and your right to live in your home.
+If you give a legal notice it ends your tenancy and your right to live in your home.

 You cannot withdraw a valid notice if you change your mind.

-Your landlord may agree to let you or other joint tenants stay on after a notice ends.
+Your landlord might agree to let you or other joint tenants stay on after a notice ends.

 Minimum notice periods